This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Billy on Pinterest

-Smoking a Rib Roast Ingredients
+Smoking Rib Roast Ingredients

 - Prime rib: You can use boneless prime rib, or a standing rib roast- a prime rib with the bones included.
 Naturally, a highest grade cut will have the best flavor, but smoking prime rib is a great way to make even a less quality cut tender and delicious.